Looking in the RearView

 I spent years loving someone who taught me that pain could wear perfume and smile in public.
 She didn’t raise her voice often, but when she did, it left bruises in places no one could see.
 I lost count of the apologies I whispered to myself, trying to convince my heart it was just a rough patch.
 That if I worked harder, loved louder, or held on tighter, maybe she'd come back to the version of her I first fell in love with — the version that might never have really existed.

-Still, I never stopped showing up for her.
-For the version of us, I kept alive like a candle in a hurricane.
+Still, I never stopped showing up.
+For her.
+For the version of us I kept alive like a candle in a hurricane.

 Now, she’s in my rear-view.
 And some days, I still glance back, out of habit.
 Out of hurt.
 Out of hope.
 But healing, I’ve learned, isn’t about forgetting — it’s about learning to look back without wanting to turn around.